Ontario Place: The Forum

 The Forum was an outdoor concert venue that was an architectural landmark.
+The Forum had a seating capacity of 7,370.
 It featured covered seating under a unique tent-like, metal framed, solid roof, with extra seating on the open surrounding, grassy hills.
 While having only half the seating capacity of the current Amphitheatre, it had (arguably) better sound, bench seating, and offered a far more intimate theatre in the round experience; featuring a rotating stage which gave every seat in the house, in turn, an excellent view.

-Featured events included an annual Toronto Symphony rendition of Tchaikovsky's 1812 Overture, complete with the firing of the guns from the nearby HMCS Haida, and often performances by well established acts, such as BB King, Glen Campbell, Kenny Rogers, Johnny Cash, James Brown, Dizzy Gillespie, Pat Metheny, Blondie, Chic, KC and the Sunshine Band and Canadian acts like Burton Cummings, Lighthouse, Bruce Cockburn, The Nylons, Luba, Men Without Hats, The Box, Doug and the Slugs, Parachute Club, Red Rider and Strange Advance.
+Featured events included an annual Toronto Symphony rendition of Tchaikovsky's 1812 Overture, complete with the firing of the guns from the nearby HMCS Haida, and often performances by well established acts, such as B. B. King, Peter Tosh, Glen Campbell, Kenny Rogers, Johnny Cash, James Brown, Dizzy Gillespie, Jan & Dean, Pat Metheny, Blondie, Chic T, KC and the Sunshine Band and Canadian acts like Burton Cummings, Lighthouse, Bruce Cockburn, The Nylons, Luba, Men Without Hats, The Box, Doug and the Slugs, Parachute Club, Red Rider and Strange Advance.
 Unfortunately, due to a riot by Teenage Head fans in 1980 (purportedly instigated by their manager, who allegedly was interested in the publicity) harder rock acts were thereafter banned from the venue.
 In summer of 1983, the Forum was ahead of the curve by bringing in acts like Paul Young and the Royal Family and Tina Turner just before her huge comeback the following year.

 The Forum was torn down at the end of the 1994 season.
 According to Lou Seller, the Ontario Place marketing and entertainment manager, the decision was made because "the Forum is quaint.
 It could not take big acts.
 The sightlines will be better, the acoustics will be better, we'll be able to offer a state-of-the-art concert experience."
 Sellers also said that Ontario Place was looking forward to an increase in attendance at the park, which cost the provincial treasury $4.5 million annually, 30% of its budget, an amount it wanted to decrease.
 The plan was criticized by the original Ontario Place architect Eb Zeidler, who suggested building the facility on the east island so as to keep the Forum, which he described as an engineering achievement that should be kept, and Ontario Place's landscape architect Michael Hough who criticized the cutting of trees necessary for the new facility.
 The plan was met with protests at Toronto City Hall, but the City of Toronto Council did not stop the project.
 The project was paid for by Molson Breweries and MCA (today's Live Nation).